 III.
 NON- ACADEMIC REGULATIONS

-- Must not perform immoral acts
+- Not perform immoral acts.

 IV.
 ADMINISTRATIVE AND FINANCIAL REGULATIONS